-For 150 years, organisations have approached communication in pretty much the same way.
-But it hasn’t been that effective.
-In 2004, Anecdote started experimenting with a new story-based approach and people really started to get it.
+For 150 years, organisations approached communication in pretty much the same way.
+But it’s been mostly ineffective.
+In 2004, Anecdote started experimenting with a new story-based approach and people really got it.
 We now bring our story programs to companies in 28 countries and 11 languages.
-And we can deliver our programs virtually.
+And we deliver these amazing programs virtually and face-to-face.

 “As one of the world’s best gaming companies, Electronic Arts is a story business.
 So it’s vital that our top leaders have the oral story skills to engage and inspire our people.

 Anecdote’s Storytelling for Leaders program blew us away.
 It’s practical, engaging, and most importantly, it works.
 Our leaders were applying their new-found story skills right away, with immediate impact.”

 —Andy Billings, Electronic Arts